Pelosi: $1T needed to avert state, city layoffs from coronavirus

 In the House, a bipartisan House task force is also considering a proposal for proxy voting, which would be a first in the House's 200-plus-year history.

-Senate Republicans are planning to hold their regular Tuesday lunch, in what will perhaps be one of the largest gatherings in the area.

-The last time Republicans senators met for lunch, several decided to self-quarantine after fellow Sen. Rand Paul of Kentucky tested positive for the coronavirus.

-Associated Press writers Mary Clare Jalonick and Laurie Kellman contributed to this report.
+Associated Press writers Kevin Freking, Mary Clare Jalonick and Laurie Kellman contributed to this report.

 Copyright 2020 Associated Press.
 All rights reserved.